bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 66°
-- Breezy and Overcast
+- Drizzle and Breezy
-- 81% humidity
+- 82% humidity
-- 17 mph wind
+- 16 mph wind
-- 100% cloud cover
+- 96% cloud cover
-- 34 AQI 🟩
+- 33 AQI 🟩
+- 0.01 inches of rain in the past 24 hours
-- 1.41 inches of rain expected in the next 48 hours
+- 1.39 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>